sudheera96/Group-4--Hunt-game/README.md

 For Instance, we have 20 users who will be able to login with their unique emfor our app and 2 users have created two different quests named 'Dragon Hunt' and 'Duck Hunt'.
 Now, we have picked 11 locations in University to use as the checkpoints for these quests.

 There is a competition with ID CI4011 in which 19 players have formed into 4 teams with 5 members in three teams and 4 members in one team.
-Two quests have used 4 locations each to form a hunt and based on the time taken by the teams, the teams have been scored accordingly.Then we compare scores and finalize a winner.
+Two quests have used 4 locations each to form a hunt and based on the time taken by the teams, the teams have been scored accordingly.

-We issue a final team score to each team and
+We issue a final team score to each team and then we compare scores and finalize a winner.

 ## Link to Microsoft Excel file containg sample data for all entities
 [Spreadsheet with sample data](https://github.com/sudheera96/Group-4--Hunt-game/blob/master/GDP_SampleData.xlsx?raw=true)